HimanshubhusanRath/springboot-opentelemetry-docker/readme.md

-# Spring Boot with Open Telemetry using OTEL collector, Jaeger and Prometheus (in Docker)
+# Spring Boot with Open Telemetry using OTEL collector, Jaeger, Prometheus and Grafana (in Docker)

 ## Architecture Diagram